Incubation

 The mind is not separate from the body, though it often misunderstands itself as such.
 With Incubation, referring to the ancient practice of preparing for the dream experience in order to consciously influence its content, I explore the transformative potential of dreams as an integrative health practice.

-In folklore around the world, an incubus is a male demon, a fallen angel, a source of anxiety and illness, a nightmare – but he is also believed to be a father of witches and wizards, smart people with intelligence above the ordinary.
-This suggests that, whether one believes in the actual existence of fallen angels or not, the symbolic peril they represent is that of questioning societal norms.
-As such, they are falsely portrayed as a negative influence, whereas the exceptions to this rule are quite notable.
-For example, the Symbolist movement in Romania (where incubi are called “Sburători”/”Zburători,” literally “spirits who can fly” and sometimes translated as “Dreamers”) had this to say:
+In folklore around the world, an incubus is a male demon, a fallen angel, a source of anxiety and illness, a nightmare – but the same spirit is also believed to be a progenitor of witches and wizards, that is people with intelligence above the ordinary.
+Whether one believes in the actual existence of fallen angels or not, the symbolic peril this group represents in the collective psyche is that of questioning societal norms.